zhwa/mlir-example/book/Chapter-13-GPT.md

-# Chapter 13: GPT Architecture (Part 1)
+# Chapter 13: GPT Architecture

 Chapter 12 built complete transformer blocks—self-attention, feedforward networks, layer normalization, and residual connections composed into reusable units.
 A single transformer block processes sequences while maintaining structure, but modern language models like GPT-2, GPT-3, and LLaMA require dozens of these blocks stacked sequentially, plus input/output layers for token processing.
-This chapter constructs complete GPT (Generative Pre-trained Transformer) architecture by stacking transformer blocks, adding token embeddings, implementing causal masking for autoregressive generation, and connecting all components into an end-to-end model.
+This chapter constructs complete GPT (Generative Pre-trained Transformer) architecture by stacking transformer blocks, adding token embeddings, implementing causal masking for autoregressive generation, Rotary Position Embeddings (RoPE), and connecting all components into an end-to-end text generation system.

-GPT's architecture follows a straightforward pattern: convert input tokens to embeddings, process through stacked transformer blocks, and project hidden states back to vocabulary logits.
+GPT's architecture follows a straightforward pattern: convert input tokens to embeddings, process through stacked transformer blocks with causal attention, and project hidden states back to vocabulary logits.
 The key innovation enabling autoregressive text generation is **causal masking**—preventing each token from attending to future tokens during self-attention.
 This constraint allows the model to generate text one token at a time, conditioning each new token only on previous context.
-Chapter 13 Part 1 focuses on this core architecture, establishing the foundation for text generation (Part 2 will cover Rotary Position Embeddings, sampling strategies, and generation pipelines).
+RoPE enhances this by encoding relative positional information through geometric rotations, enabling better length extrapolation compared to earlier positional encoding methods.

 The chapter demonstrates MLIR's scalability: the same compilation techniques from Chapters 9-12 (dialect operations, progressive lowering, optimization passes) handle GPT's complexity without architectural changes.
-We'll see how token embeddings lower to memory lookups, how causal masks integrate into attention, and how parameter management scales to models with millions of parameters.
-By the end of Part 1, you'll have a complete GPT forward pass—ready to compute logits for any input sequence.
+We'll see how token embeddings lower to memory lookups, how causal masks integrate into attention, how RoPE applies trigonometric operations, and how parameter management scales to models with millions of parameters.
+By the end, you'll have a complete GPT implementation capable of generating text—small-scale but architecturally identical to production systems.

 ## 13.1 GPT Architecture Overview